hothanhxuan/ProjectMilestone-Ecommerce-BigQuery/README.md

 ![Image](https://github.com/user-attachments/assets/ac3c4233-3fc3-435d-a740-1f89c36c2c82)

 ### 7️⃣ Other products purchased by customers who purchased product "YouTube Men's Vintage Henley" in July 2017.
 Output should show product name and the quantity was ordered. ###
+This analysis identifies products commonly purchased alongside "YouTube Men's Vintage Henley" in July 2017.
+The results highlight customer buying patterns and potential opportunities for cross-selling.
 #### 🧩 Queries ####
 ```sql
 with buyer_list as(